filecoin-project/specs/src/intro/system/why_systems.md

 Filecoin decouples and modularizes functionality into loosely-joined `systems`.
+- is this related to the "subsystem" definition in concepts?
 Each system adds significant functionality, usually to achieve a set of important and tightly related goals.

 For example, the Blockchain System provides structures like Block, Tipset, and Chain, and provides functionality